munabedan/incul-manager/README.md

    ```bash
    incul-manager create-template
    ```
+   During the creation of the template, you will be asked to choose username, password and container name.

    This template includes essential applications like Thunar, XFCE4-terminal, and more.

 3. **Manage Containers**: Create and manage containers using commands like:
    - `incul-manager create <container-name> <template-name>` to create new containers.
    - `incul-manager list` to list all created containers.
-   - `incul-manager delete` to remove containers when no longer needed.
+   - `incul-manager delete <container-name>` to remove containers when no longer needed.

 4. **Application Integration**: Sync container applications to the host menu with: